mikedijkstra/stencil/README.md

 # Stencil

-A collection of helpers, modifiers, objects and compilers to help you get started building a new web site or web application fast.
+A collection of mixins, modifiers, modules and compilers to help you get started building a new web site or web application fast.

 ## Goals
 + Have a default structure so you know how to start